-To widen the benefits of keyhole revascularisation, a therapy called Hybrid coronary artery bypass grafting can be offered to some patients.
-This treatment involves two procedures performed either on separate occasions or at the same time, which is designed to offer the superior benefits of revascularisation of the LAD via the MIDCAB opening, followed by treatment of any remaining narrowed arteries using stents, the aim being to avoid breastbone division.
+To widen the benefits of keyhole revascularisation, a therapy called hybrid Coronary Artery Bypass grafting can be offered to some patients.
+This treatment involves two procedures performed either on separate occasions or at the same time, which is designed to offer the superior benefits of revascularisation of the LAD via the MIDCAB opening, followed by treatment of any remaining narrowed arteries using stents – the aim of which being to avoid breastbone division.

 Until recently, little was known about the immediate and long-term outcomes of this approach.
 In a recent article to be published in The Journal of the American College of Surgeons, Hybrid Coronary Revascularisation was compared with traditional multi-vessel bypass grafting via breastbone division.